How Often Should I Handle My Ball Python (Do They Like It?)

 Do Ball Pythons Like to Be Handled

-While ball pythons are not characteristically emotional or “cuddly” creatures (they probably will never eagerly come towards you to be picked up), they typically tolerate handling quite well.
+While not characteristically emotional or “cuddly” creatures (they probably will never eagerly come towards you to be picked up), ball pythons like it when you handle them.

 Just remember to always keep an eye out for signs of stress.

-If your ball python is stressed when you handle it, it could be because you’re handling it too often or at the wrong times.
-It could also stress it out when you’re in unfamiliar places or outside
+If your snake is stressed when you handle it, it could be because you’re handling it too often or at the wrong times.
+It could also stress it out when you’re in unfamiliar places or outside.

 When Should I Not Handle My Ball Python